#1 Alternative to Meta Workplace.

 An internal communication policy is a comprehensive plan or strategy that outlines how a company communicates with its employees and other internal stakeholders.

-A well-designed internal communication policy considers the internal audience's specific needs and preferences and adapts to organizational environment changes.
+A well-designed internal communication policy considers the internal audience's specific needs and preferences and adapts to organisational environment changes.

 Three steps to an effective internal communication policy